The Phantom of the Opera (2004 film): Plot

-Three months later, in 1871, Christine and Raoul announced their engagement at a New Year masquerade ball.
-The Phantom crashes the ball and orders his opera, Don Juan Triumphant, to be performed.
-Upon seeing Christine's engagement ring, the Phantom steals it and flees, pursued by Raoul, but Giry stops him.
-Giry explains that when she was younger, she met the Phantom, a deformed young boy, billed in a freak show and abused by the owner.
-When the Phantom rebelled and strangled the owner to death, Giry helped him evade the resulting mob and hid him within the opera house.
+Three months later, Christine and Raoul announce their engagement at a New Year masquerade ball.
+The Phantom soon crashes the ball and orders his own opera, Don Juan Triumphant, to be performed.
+Upon seeing Christine's engagement ring, the Phantom steals it and flees, pursued by Raoul, but Giry thwarts him as she then privately discloses how she rescued the Phantom, once a much-abused and deformed young boy billed in a freak show, when she was younger.
 The next day, Christine visits her father's tomb with the Phantom posing as his spirit to win her back, but Raoul intervenes.
-The Phantom and Raoul duel with each other before Raoul eventually knocks the Phantom down and flees with Christine.

-Raoul and the managers plan to capture the Phantom during his opera.
-The Phantom murders the lead tenor, Ubaldo Piangi, and takes his place to sing with Christine.
-Christine unmasks the Phantom during their passionate duet, revealing his deformity to the horrified audience.
-The Phantom then abducts Christine and retreats as he causes the chandelier to crash and sets the opera house on fire to cover his tracks, but a mob forms to hunt him down with the police.
-Giry leads Raoul to the Phantom's lair to rescue Christine, while Meg also leads the pack.
+Raoul and the managers plan to capture the Phantom during his opera, but he usurps the lead tenor to get to Christine, who soon unmasks him during a duet and exposes his deformed face to the horrified audience.
+The Phantom then abducts Christine and retreats as he causes the auditorium's chandelier to crash, sparking a building-wide inferno to cover his tracks.
+However, a mob aided by the gathered authorities forms to hunt him down.
+Giry leads Raoul to the Phantom's lair to rescue Christine, while Meg also leads the mob.

 The Phantom has Christine wear the wedding dress and proposes marriage.
-Christine tries to reason with him by admitting that she only fears his malicious acts, not his appearance.
-When Raoul arrives, the Phantom threatens to kill him unless Christine weds him.
-Pitying the Phantom, Christine kisses him.
-Moved by her kindness, the Phantom allows the lovers to leave.
-Comforted by the music box, the Phantom weeps alone, and Christine lets him keep her engagement ring to remember her by.
-He then escapes before the mob and the police arrive, with Meg finding only his discarded mask.
-In the present, Raoul visits the recently deceased Christine's grave and places the Phantom's music box before it.
-Before leaving, he notices a freshly laid rose with Christine's ring attached to its stem, implying that the Phantom is still alive and will always love her.
+Christine tries reasoning with him by confessing that she only fears his malicious actions, not his appearance.
+When Raoul arrives, the Phantom threatens his life unless Christine weds him, to which she kisses him out of pity.
+Moved by her compassion, the Phantom allows the couple to leave.
+Comforted by a music box, the Phantom is allowed to keep Christine's ring.
+He then escapes before the mob arrives, with Meg finding only his discarded mask.

+Later in 1919, at a public auction held to clear out the now-condemned opera house's vaults, an elderly Raoul bids against the now-retired Giry for the Phantom's music box.
+He later visits the recently deceased Christine's grave and places the instrument before it.
+Before leaving, he notices a freshly laid rose with Christine's ring around its stem, implying that the Phantom is still alive and will always love her.